frederic-perez/Good-Programming-Practices/README.md

 - On __Professionalism__:

-  - _"Writing clean code is what you must do in order to call yourself a professional.
-There is no reasonable excuse for doing anything less than your best."_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
+  - _“Writing clean code is what you must do in order to call yourself a professional.
+There is no reasonable excuse for doing anything less than your best.”_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_

-  - _"We feel that there is no point in developing software unless you care about doing it well."_ -- Andrew Hunt, David Thomas, _The Pragmatic Programmer: From Journeyman to Master_
+  - _“We feel that there is no point in developing software unless you care about doing it well.”_ -- Andrew Hunt, David Thomas, _The Pragmatic Programmer: From Journeyman to Master_

 - On __Bad Code__ and __Good Code__:

-  - _"It was the bad code that brought the company down."_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
+  - _“It was the bad code that brought the company down.”_ -- Robert C. Martin, _Clean Code: A Handbook of Agile Software Craftsmanship_
-  - _"Code is like humor.
+  - _“Code is like humor.
 When you have to explain it, it’s bad.”_ -- Cory House
-  - _"... good code matters ..."_ -- Kent Beck, _Implementation Patterns_
+  - _“... good code matters ...”_ -- Kent Beck, _Implementation Patterns_

 - On __Technical Debt__:

-  - _"Later equals never."_ -- LeBlanc’s law.
+  - _“Later equals never.”_ -- LeBlanc’s law.

 - On __Performance Management Objectives__:

-  - _"Measuring programming progress by lines of code is like measuring aircraft building progress by weight."_ -- Bill Gates
+  - _“Measuring programming progress by lines of code is like measuring aircraft building progress by weight.”_ -- Bill Gates

 ## Software Quality